derek-hou/velocitylimiter/README.md

+## Background
+I wrote this technical test for a job application.
+I learned enough Golang in a weekend to build out the requirements.

 In finance, it's common for accounts to have so-called "velocity limits".
 In this task, you'll write a program that accepts or declines attempts to load funds into customers' accounts in real-time.

 Each attempt to load funds will come as a single-line JSON payload, structured as follows: